 Informal mentorship is great, and it will always have a place in our sport.
 One method in which it can and does excel is by giving less experienced climbers the opportunity to gain mileage.
 By partnering with a more experienced climber, say for example by seconding them on a multipitch climb, a newcomer can learn a vast array of skills in a largely passive manner.
 There is no need for a lesson plan in such circumstances.
 Merely in the act of leading by example, an experienced climber can embody such skills as route finding, risk analysis, rope management, belay transitions, gear selection, the art of protection, and many other things besides.

 But as soon as money changes hands, there is an expectation and a responsibility that certain guidelines will be met, and that these apply equally to guide companies, climbing clubs and university groups.
 Without these guidelines, we’re essentially back to square one.
 At the end of the day, however, the final responsibility lies with the individual – if you’re passing your shitty second-hand skills on to the next cohort of impressionable climbers, you’re part of the problem and not the solution.

 Educate yourself, then educate others.

 We all need mentors.
 Consequently, we all need to become mentors.
 We owe it to ourselves and we owe it to others.
 As a cultural niche, we climbers pride ourselves on having a tight-knit community.
 Unfortunately, it seems like we’ve let this value slide a little in recent times, letting petty squabbles and tribal rivalries get in the way of the bigger picture.
 But we’re better than that, so let’s prove it.

 Ryan Siacci, Esq.

-If you’re looking for nationally accredited climbing courses, social climbing programs or guided experiences, here’s a list of reputable providers in the South East Queensland region:
+If you’re looking for nationally accredited climbing courses or social climbing programs, here’s a list of reputable providers in the South East Queensland region: